-Fuse is most common protection system for electrical circuit system.
-It does not matter how big or small is the circuit system it must gone through a physical fuse protection system.
-Generally a fuse consists of a replaceable part (Fuse-link) and a fuse holder.
-You may already see several type of fuse during work.
-In this post I will discuss about the principle of fuse operation with design.
+Generally, a fuse consists of a replaceable part (Fuse-link) and a fuse holder.
+You may already see several types of fuse during work.
+In this post, I will discuss the principle of fuse operation with the design.

-Now if you find this post useful then please share with your friends and don’t forget to subscribe our newsletter for regular electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for the regular electrical update.
 Thanks, Have a nice day!